-- E1.1 Developments must not compromise any Southwell Local Drainage Designations. - E1.2 Where a proposal is required to be accompanied by a Flood Risk Assessment this must take account of the most up to date EA flood mapping, hydraulic modelling, and flood mitigation for Southwell.
+- E1.1 Developments must not harm any Southwell Local Drainage Designations. - E1.2 Where a proposal is required to be accompanied by a Flood Risk Assessment this must take account of the most up to date EA flood mapping, hydraulic modelling, and flood mitigation for Southwell.
 Specific regard must be given to the Lead Local Flood Authority, Nottinghamshire County Council, Southwell Flood Risk Management Plan or its most up to date equivalent.
-Where flows cannot be related to these sources, they
+Where flows cannot be related to these sources, they should be modelled using best practice.
+The methodology for the modelling, findings, FRAs and flood mitigation recommendations, shall be developed in consultation with the Lead Flood Authority.

-- should be modelled using best practice.
-The methodology for the modelling, findings, FRAs and flood mitigation recommendations, shall be developed in consultation with the Lead Flood Authority. - E1.3 There must be no development within the flood plain of local watercourses that would result in a loss of flood plain storage without adequate level for level floodplain compensation up to the 1% Annual Exceedance Probability (AEP) flood with an allowance for climate change of 40% or more, based on future climate change projections. - E1.4 Proposals for flood mitigation must be designed to meet the requirements of other relevant policies within the Neighbourhood Plan, particularly those relating to the built and natural environments.
+- E1.3 There must be no development within the flood plain of local watercourses that would result in a loss of flood plain storage without adequate level for level floodplain compensation up to the 1% Annual Exceedance Probability (AEP) flood with an appropriate allowance for climate change based on guidance provided on the gov.uk website (floodrisk assessments climate change allowances).
+In line with up-to-date national guidance- - E1.4 Due consideration should be given to the use of natural flood defence approaches where these offer appropriate solutions with regard to environmental, biodiversity and landscape objectives. - E1.5 Proposals for flood mitigation must be designed to meet the requirements of the National Planning Policy Framework and other relevant policies within the Neighbourhood Plan, particularly those relating to the built and natural environments.

 - 6.3.
-The initial policy in the 2016 NP was a result of the widespread concern of the Southwell community as reflected in the returns from the NP survey via the Bramley newspaper and the NP Environment Theme Group, for a strategic plan to mitigate the effects of flooding in the town.
-It was prepared with input from the Southwell Flood Forum, by informal liaison with the Environment Agency (East Midlands), The Trent Valley Internal Drainage Board and taking account of the formal consultation responses from these bodies, English Heritage, Natural England, Nottinghamshire County Council, and others. - 6.4.
+The initial policy in the 2016 NP was a result of the widespread concern of the Southwell community for a strategic plan to mitigate the effects of flooding in the town, as reflected, for example, in the returns from the NP survey via the Bramley newspaper and the NP Environment Theme Group.
+The policy was prepared with input from the Southwell Flood Forum, by informal liaison with the Environment Agency (East Midlands), The Trent Valley Internal Drainage Board, and taking account of the formal consultation responses from those bodies, English Heritage, Natural England, Nottinghamshire County Council, and others.
+We also liaised directly with Ross Marchall of NCC, the Lead Flood Authority, who had no objections to Flood Policies E1 & E2. - 6.4.
 This policy seeks to ensure that all Flood Risk Assessments (FRAs) are based on the same basic framework.
-Guidance is provided within the National Planning Policy Guidelines as to when a flood risk assessment is required ("Flood Risk for Planning applications" 26/3/14) which will apply within the Environment Agency Flood Map for planning (rivers and the sea) for fluvial flood zones 1, 2 and 3.
-However, it is important that applicants consider the findings of local site specific studies including the Hydraulic Model for Southwell developed for the Nottinghamshire County Council (NCC)and the subsequent Southwell Flood Risk Management Plan.
+Guidance is provided within the National Planning Policy Guidelines as to when a flood risk assessment is required ("Flood Risk for Planning applications" 26/3/14) which will apply within flood zones 1, 2 and 3, as identified on the Environment Agency Fluvial Flood Map (rivers and the sea) for planning.
+However, it is important that applicants consider the findings of local site specific studies, including the Hydraulic Model for Southwell developed for Nottinghamshire County Council (NCC), and the subsequent Southwell Flood Risk Management Plan.
 As the Lead Local Flood Authority, the County Council will be the central point of reference for all FRAs.
+It should be noted that surface water flooding is the most significant flood-risk issue affecting Southwell.